Online theory: 4.5 hours (to be completed prior to in-person workshop)

 This workshop is eligible for 7 SAC CEEs.

-You will receive your login information for the online theory portion in a couple days.
+You will receive your login information for the online theory portion a few days after we receive your registration.

 Marriott Downtown at CF Toronto Eaton Centre